-However, to impress hiring managers and land a job interview, you need to include your double major on your resume in a way that’s easy to understand and won’t be overlooked.
+However, to impress hiring managers and land a job interview, you need to know how to list your education properly.
+It’s important to include your double major on your resume in a way that’s easy to understand and won’t be overlooked.

 Before tackling the specifics of formatting your resume for a double major, let’s start with a basic question.

 A double major is a single degree that indicates two areas of specialization.
 You can pursue a double major in:

 - similar fields, such as Economics and Finance

 - fields that are less obviously related, such as Biology and English Literature

 If your fields are unrelated, your primary major defines the type of degree you receive (for example BA vs BSc).